-The bill S.210 amends 18 V.S.A. ยง 505 to enhance access to autopsy reports in Vermont.
+The bill amends 18 V.S.A. ยง 505 to include provisions regarding the disclosure of autopsy reports.
 It establishes that when an autopsy is ordered by a Superior judge or the Attorney General, it must be conducted by the Chief Medical Examiner or under their direction.
-The bill specifies that the Office of the Chief Medical Examiner is required to disclose a decedent's autopsy report to their personal representative, including the court-appointed executor or administrator of the estate, in compliance with federal privacy laws.
-Additionally, it allows individuals not authorized to receive the report to petition the Probate Division of the Superior Court for access, provided they demonstrate good cause.
+The bill specifies that the Office of the Chief Medical Examiner is required to disclose a decedent's autopsy report to the decedent's personal representative, including the court-appointed executor or administrator of the estate and the decedent's heir at law, in compliance with federal law.

-The bill outlines the process for petitioning, including the requirement for an affidavit detailing the petitioner's relationship to the decedent and the reason for the request.
-It also stipulates that the court will consider various factors in determining good cause, such as the relationship to the decedent, the necessity for public evaluation of governmental performance, and the privacy of the decedent's family.
+Additionally, the bill allows individuals not authorized to receive the autopsy report to petition the Probate Division of the Superior Court for access.
+The petition must include an affidavit detailing the petitioner's relationship to the decedent and the reason for the request.
+The court will consider various factors, such as the relationship to the decedent and the potential impact on privacy, when determining whether to grant access to the report.
 The act is set to take effect on July 1, 2026.

 As Passed By the Senate -- Official: 18-505